printsmith/Melzi-1.1.2-2.0-Temperature-Fluctuation-Fix/README.md

 ## Extras

-If you want to know how I got a servo Z probe running check it out [here]
+If you want to know how I got a servo Z probe running check it out [here] (I will be adding a little bit on it soon, still in progress).